 Retail sales in the Czech Republic went up 6.6 percent year-on-year in March of 2021, rebounding from a downwardly revised 5.2 percent decline in the previous month and missed market expectations of a 9.0 percent jump.
 Still, it was the largest increase in retail activity since February of 2020, as sales increased at a faster pace for non-food products (14.3 percent vs -5.1 percent in February) and food, beverages & tobacco (0.4 percent vs -3.7 percent), while the decline in automotive fuel sales eased (-2.2 percent vs -11.2 percent).
 On a seasonally adjusted basis, retail trade retreated 1.6 percent, following an upwardly revised 3.1 percent gain in February. source: Czech Statistical Office

 Retail Sales YoY in Czech Republic averaged 3.54 percent from 2001 until 2021, reaching an all time high of 14.70 percent in October of 2001 and a record low of -9.60 percent in April of 2020.
 This page provides - Czech Republic Retail Sales YoY - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Czech Republic Retail Sales YoY - data, historical chart, forecasts and calendar of releases - was last updated on May of 2021.

-Retail Sales YoY in Czech Republic is expected to be 3.70 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Retail Sales YoY in Czech Republic to stand at 2.60 in 12 months time.
-In the long-term, the Czech Republic Retail Sales YoY is projected to trend around 2.20 percent in 2020, according to our econometric models.
+Retail Sales YoY in Czech Republic is expected to be 0.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Retail Sales YoY in Czech Republic to stand at 2.10 in 12 months time.
+In the long-term, the Czech Republic Retail Sales YoY is projected to trend around 2.20 percent in 2022 and 3.80 percent in 2023, according to our econometric models.